Cricket: Black Caps close in on victory after wild second day of second test against India

 They were denied by one of the greatest test catches, with Jadeja taking a one-handed leaping effort running backwards at square leg to deny Wagner a boundary and dismiss him for a handy 21, and Pant's diving effort to remove Jamieson – one run shy of a maiden 50 – was also impressive as India took a seven-run lead into their second innings.

-An unexpected buffer maybe, but it turned out to be a largely irrelevant one, after the Black Caps seamers had their say.
+An unexpected buffer maybe, but it turned out to be a largely irrelevant one, after the Black Caps seamers had their say, in sensational style.
 First, Boult trapped Mayank Agarwal lbw in the second over, before Southee removed fellow opener Prithvi Shaw with a well-directed short ball which was fended into the slips.

 When Virat Kohli's tour of toil ended, trapped lbw by de Grandhomme for 14, India were right back into the trouble they thought they had avoided, and a truly bizarre Ajinkya Rahane knock didn't help matters, as he swung chaotically at Wagner's bouncers before being eventually bowled by his nemesis for nine.